awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 1. Select the check box next to **CloudWatch logs**\.

-1. \(Optional\) If you do not want to encrypt the log data that is sent to CloudWatch Logs, select the check box next to **Encrypt log data**\.
-Otherwise, log data is encrypted using your AWS Key Management Service \(AWS KMS\) key\.
+1. \(Optional\) If you do not want to encrypt the log data that is sent to CloudWatch Logs, clear the check box next to **Encrypt log data**\.
+Otherwise, log data is encrypted using the server\-side encryption key specified for the log group\.
+You must also clear the check box if encryption is not enabled on the log group\.

-1. For **CloudWatch logs**, to specify the CloudWatch log group in your AWS account to upload session logs to, select one of the following:
+1. For **CloudWatch logs**, to specify the existing CloudWatch Logs log group in your AWS account to upload session logs to, select one of the following:
-   + **Choose a log group from the list**: Use a log group that has already been created in your account to store session log data\.
+   + **Choose a log group from the list**: Select a log group that has already been created in your account to store session log data\.
-   + **Enter a log group name in the text box**: Create a new log group to store session logs\.
+   + **Enter a log group name in the text box**: Enter the name of a log group that has already been created in your account to store session log data\.

 1. Choose **Save**\.